Learning Disability Week – Meet Gemma

 They are also able to resume the activities of daily living that many take for granted, such as shopping, gardening, playing with grandchildren, going upstairs, walking the dog and dancing.

-This is an eight week, twice-weekly programme of tailored exercise ad education delivered by a multi-disciplinary team of clinical staff and expert volunteers (the Pulmonary Rehab Buddies)
+This is an eight-week, twice-weekly programme of tailored exercise and education delivered by a multi-disciplinary team of clinical staff and expert volunteers (the Pulmonary Rehab Buddies).
+The programme is delivered at the Val Waterhouse Centre and Centre4 in the gym, but we also offer the option of Remote Rehab via Zoom for patients who do not feel able to participate in face-to-face group sessions.

 Essential to the success of our service are our fantastic volunteers, the majority of whom have been through our programme and suffer from a chronic respiratory disease themselves.